 Still, much of the joy of interacting with a system is seeing it respond to your inputs.
 So I think for this game, a simple and responsive system is best.
 I'm perfectly okay with people figuring out the "black box" and consuming this game in 5 minutes... all I want is 5 minutes of your time.
 Can you imagine the profound hell that would be every game demanding dozens / hundreds of hours of your life?

-if you left with someone following, the shower tile is a different color?
+END: cut to shower, can look down at your body if you want. if you left with someone following, the shower tile is a different color? cut to black. go to attract mode.

 To me, this is the only ending that would make sense.